How is the NEOS electric radiator different from other German radiators?

 Tags: Comparisons.

-Can electric heating be cheaper than gas?
+Can the NEOS radiator be cheaper than gas?

 Posted on 28th Nov 2022 09:28:20 by Trust 0 comments

-What’s the difference between gas and electric?
+What is the difference between a gas central heating system and electric heating?

 Posted on 28th Nov 2022 09:33:35 by Trust 0 comments